Location and Description

 With the exception of the Big Wash Road Access, 4-wheel drive is recommended for all described access routes.
 (See Map) (pdf)

 - Antelope Canyon Access: Turn east onto the Pierce Ferry Road from Highway 93 at milepost 42.
 Proceed north and east through Dolan Springs to 19th Street.
 Turn right on 19th Street and proceed for 0.6 miles.
 Turn right on Ocotillo Drive and proceed for 1.0 mile.
 Turn left on 17th Street and proceed for 0.2 miles.
 Turn right on Orchid Street and proceed 0.5 miles.
 Turn left onto 16th Street (no sign) and proceed one block.
 Turn right onto Palm Street and proceed 0.5 miles, at which point you have reached the wilderness boundary.
 A jeep trail continues south another 1.5 miles along the boundary to a parking area.
+A small half mile interpretive loop trail is located at the parking area outside of the designated wilderness area.
+The trail is best for either hiking or equestrian use.

 - Twentysix Wash Access: Proceed north on Stockton Hill Road from Kingman.
 Approximately 20 miles north of town, turn left onto Cane Springs Ranch Road and follow it for about 2 miles to an intersection.
 At this point you will see a sign that states that access onto private land is by permission only.
 The ranch headquarters will be to the right.
 Once permission has been acquired, come back to this intersection, proceed south for about 0.5 mile, and turn right through a wire gate in a fence.
 Follow this jeep trail for about 1.5 miles to the wilderness boundary.